Bengejd/NOLS/README.md

     nols

 > Note: `nols` is meant to be run before any minification / compression is done.
-Running it on minified / compressed files will have adverse affects.
+Running it on minified / compressed files will have adverse effects.
 Don't say I didn't warn you.

 ### Optional Parameters